SerCom-KC/cartoon-network-schedule/next-showings.md

 08:00AM The Amazing World of Gumball - The Line; The Cage
 08:30AM Teen Titans Go! - Grube's Fairytales; Leg Day
 09:00AM Teen Titans Go! - Dignity of Teeth; A Farce
+09:30AM The Amazing World of Gumball - The Butterfly; The Question
+10:00AM The Amazing World of Gumball - The Oracle; The Safety
 10:30AM Craig of the Creek - The Curse; Jessica Goes to the Creek
-11:00AM Teen Titans Go! - Croissant; Animals, It's Just a Word!
+11:00AM Teen Titans Go! - Animals, It's Just a Word!; Croissant
 11:30AM Teen Titans Go! - Spice Game
 11:45AM Ben 10 - Bon Voyage
 12:00PM Teen Titans Go! - Smile Bones; Real Boy Adventures
+12:30PM The Amazing World of Gumball - The Re-Run; The Disaster
+01:00PM The Amazing World of Gumball - The Deal; The Petals
 01:30PM Unikitty! - Pet Pet; Kaiju Kitty
 02:00PM Cartoon Network Movie - Lego DC Comics Super Heroes: The Flash; The Shippening
+04:00PM The Amazing World of Gumball - The Words; The Apology
+04:30PM The Amazing World of Gumball - The Watch; The Bet
 05:00PM Craig of the Creek - Lost in the Sewer; Monster in the Garden
 05:30PM Cartoon Network Special - Teen Titans Go!: Island Adventures
+06:30PM The Amazing World of Gumball - The Bumpkin; The Flakers
 07:00PM Craig of the Creek - The Future is Cardboard; The Curse
+07:30PM The Amazing World of Gumball - The Authority; The Virus

 ### Friday, June 1st
 06:00AM Steven Universe - Garnet's Universe
 06:15AM Justice League Action - Keeping Up with the Kryptonians
 06:30AM Teen Titans - Deception
 07:00AM Ben 10 - Mayhem in Mascot
+07:15AM The Amazing World of Gumball - The Faith
+07:30AM The Amazing World of Gumball - The Candidate; The News
+08:00AM The Amazing World of Gumball - The Rival
 08:30AM Teen Titans Go! - BBBDay!; I'm the Sauce
 09:00AM Teen Titans Go! - Hey You, Don't Forget About Me in Your Memory; Squash & Stretch
 10:30AM Craig of the Creek - Dog Decider; The Final Book
-11:00AM Teen Titans Go! - Accept the Next Proposition You Hear
+11:00AM Teen Titans Go! - Accept the Next Proposition You Hear; Garage Sale
+11:30AM Teen Titans Go! - The Fourth Wall; Secret Garden
+12:00PM Teen Titans Go! - Yearbook Madness; Hose Water
 01:30PM Unikitty! - Fire & Nice; Kitty Court
+02:00PM Teen Titans Go! - Truth, Justice, and What?; Beast Man
+02:30PM Teen Titans Go! - Two Bumble Bees and a Wasp; Oil Drums
 04:15PM Cartoon Network Movie - Lego DC Comics Super Heroes: The Flash

 ### Saturday, June 2nd